 The image to the right is the IWU wallpaper which appears on the Interactive monitor when no sources are selected.
+Tap the screen to begin interacting with it.

 If the screen is dark, or in screen saver mode, tapping the interactive monitor will cause the IWU wallpaper to appear, and allow you to select a source.